-PSPDFKit writes annotations in accordance to the standardized ISO 32000-1:2008 PDF specification.
+PSPDFKit writes annotations in accordance with the standardized ISO 32000-1:2008 PDF specification.
 Any ISO-compliant viewer (like Adobe Acrobat) will be able to display and edit such annotations and forms.
 In using standard compliant software, annotations can, for example, be created using PSPDFKit for iOS, edited in Adobe Acrobat for Windows, and later displayed and edited/deleted on PSPDFKit for Web or Android.
-Our shared core ensures that annotations created with PSPDFKit SDKs from multiple platforms are especially compatible and render very similar.
+Our shared core ensures that annotations created with PSPDFKit SDKs from multiple platforms are especially compatible and render similarly.
 (However, some icons, like Notes, have been tweaked to better match the respective platforms.)

 You can evaluate our compatibility via the free PDF Viewer apps for iOS and Android and our PSPDFKit for Web demo instance.
 The default viewers that ship with operating systems are not always as capable.

 Apple macOS High Sierra/Sierra (Safari/Preview/Quick Look)

 Apple uses a custom PDF renderer (CGPDF) that is part of Core Graphics.
 It’s quite capable, but it is known to crash/freeze or not show content on several files or certain API call combinations.
 Most of these radars are unresolved to this day.
 As of PSPDFKit 5 for iOS, we switched to a custom renderer because of these issues, and because Apple’s focus is clearly not on improving its PDF rendering engine.

 However, the above issues are edge cases.
 Most documents render correctly or well enough to be usable.
 Annotations are a different story.
 While — as long as an appearance stream is emitted — most annotations render correctly, there are issues related to rotated documents.
 Preview does not correctly handle editing documents containing stamp annotations, which results in stamps appearing differently or not at all when the document is opened again in Preview or any other PDF reader.
-Preview sometimes gets things right where Quick Look fails — Apple seems to have two different teams working on these features and not much shared code, which results in different bugs for different features.
+Preview sometimes gets things right where Quick Look fails — Apple seems to have both two different teams working on these features and not much shared code, which results in different bugs for different features.
 Editing forms partly works in Preview, whereas saving a document often destroys a lot of metadata or the form itself.